danialcodes/Coursera/Google Data Analytics Certificate/Foundations Data, Data, Everywhere/README.md

-# Foundations Data, Data, Everywhere
+# Foundations: Data, Data, Everywhere
 # Course 1
 This folder holds all the course materials, notes, questions and certificates of "Foundations Data, Data, Everywhere"